 Every tire will have its load rating and maximum pressure stamped on the sidewall.
 Your maximum allowed load will be the maximum for each tire multiplied by the number of tires, usually 2 since jet ski trailers are single axle.
 Estimate the weight of your jet ski with fuel and accessories, and compare that to the combined weight ratings of both tires.

 If you are near the top range of the tire weight ratings, run them at the top end of the pressure stated on the side wall.
 A side note to remember when buying tires is that trailer tires will be labeled with ST on the sidewall specifying they were built for trailering with a different sidewall structure to handle the difference in load compared to car tires.
-So when you buy new tires, make sure to look at your old ones and get the same or higher load and speed rating in an ST tire.
+When you buy new tires, make sure to look at your old ones and get the same or higher load and speed rating in an ST tire.

 For example, if your dual trailer and 2 skis weigh a combined 2100 lbs and each tire is rated to carry 1360 lbs, you can haul a maximum of 2720 lbs.
 So the load is within the tire’s specified load range.
 Refer to the sidewall of the tire for the maximum load at the pressure at which this can be carried.
 Never exceed the maximum pressure stamped on the sidewall.

 Single jet ski trailers will have different tires with a lower load rating.
 As I mentioned above, I carry this 12V portable air compressor (from Amazon) with me at all times.
 It has a digital preset gauge with auto shutoff and a light.
 Both features have come in handy on a few occasions.

 Tire Speed Rating